Saint-Blaise, Switzerland

-Saint-Blaise ([sɛ̃ blɛz]) is a municipality in the canton of Neuchâtel in Switzerland.
+Saint-Blaise ([sɛ̃ blɛz]) is a former municipality in the canton of Neuchâtel in Switzerland.
+On 1 January 2025 the former municipalities of Enges, Hauterive, Saint-Blaise and La Tène merged into the new municipality of Laténa.

 History

 Saint-Blaise is first mentioned in 1011 as Arins.
 In 1209 it was mentioned as Sanctus Blasus.
 The municipality was formerly known by its German name St Blasien, however, that name is no longer used.

 Geography

 Saint-Blaise has an area, As of 2009, of 8.9 km2.
 Of this area, 2.31 km2 or 26.0% is used for agricultural purposes, while 4.65 km2 or 52.4% is forested.
 Of the rest of the land, 1.85 km2 or 20.9% is settled (buildings or roads), 0.05 km2 or 0.6% is either rivers or lakes and 0.02 km2 or 0.2% is unproductive land.

 Of the built up area, industrial buildings made up 1.1% of the total area while housing and buildings made up 6.0% and transportation infrastructure made up 4.5%.
 Power and water infrastructure as well as other special developed areas made up 2.0% of the area while parks, green belts and sports fields made up 7.2%.
 Out of the forested land, 50.8% of the total land area is heavily forested and 1.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 15.2% is used for growing crops and 6.7% is pastures, while 4.2% is used for orchards or vine crops.
 All the water in the municipality is in lakes.

 The municipality was located in the district of Neuchâtel, until the district level was eliminated on 1 January 2018.
 It is at the foot of the Chaumont and along Lake Neuchatel.